Jaimilit/CrossFit/README.md

 ![wod_section](assets/images/wod_section.png)

 The third section is a list of benefits that one will aquire if he/she/they joins the CrossFit community.
-Again, another basic movement for the image is to demonstrate exerceises that will be part of your normal workout routine.
+Again, another basic movement for the image is to demonstrate exerceises that will be part of your normal workout routine, should you want to join a class.

 ![benefits_section](assets/images/benefits.png)